eccentricexit/iuvo/avoiding_common_attacks.md

 To prevent this problem, a combination of address and uint mappings are used to reference specific positions in the arrays.

+# Overflow/Underflow Protection

+Arrays can also be a source of bugs or attacks if we don't safeguard against overflow/underflow attacks on the index used to access them.
+To protect against this attack, I used openzeppelin's SafeMath library from ethpm to do subtraction operations where needed.

 # `msg.sender` in favor of `tx.origin`

 The iuvo dapp uses authorization in many critical places: Contract upgradability, circuit breajs, doctor rating, hiring and doctor CRUD operations.